 - Variable Speed – Use a Variable Speed Drive

-The Agitator Mixer Control Panel has to give an Operator the ability to turn the power on and off, control the process, and monitor the process and the status of all alarms as needed.
+Agitator Mixer Control Panels may need to give an Operator the ability to turn the power on and off, control the process, and monitor the process and the status of all alarms as needed.

 - Main Power Disconnect